erlerobot/erle_gitbook/en/beaglepilot/uartdriver.md

         return DEVICE_UNKNOWN;
     }
 }
  ...
  ```

+- Parse the device path depending on the case (**TCP|SERIAL|UNKNOWN**) and return the device preprocessor definition.
+It is called in `begin()` method before doing the switch for stablish the connection.

 - `(const) char * strstr ( const char * str1, const char * str2 );` returns a pointer to the first occurrence of str2 in str1, or a null pointer if str2 is not part of str1.

 -  `char * strtok ( char * str, const char * delimiters );`split string into tokens.(A **token** is a character string that has a consistent meaning in a programming language.)A sequence of calls to this function split str into tokens, which are sequences of contiguous characters separated by any of the characters that are part of delimiters.

 ```cpp
 ...